Fast-and-frugal trees: Performance

-A signal detection analysis of fast-and-frugal trees
+Signal detection analysis

 Fast-and-frugal trees are used to perform binary classifications or decisions.
 In psychology, medicine, and other fields, signal detection theory (or detection theory) has been the classic theory under which such tasks are analyzed.

-The theory assumes that there are two categories of events or people (e.g., people with and without heart problems), of which the category more relevant to us is referred as “signal” while the other is referred to as “noise.”
-The two differ in their distribution on an observation scale that we may call “evidence,” with the signal distribution having a higher mean.
-One can make two possible classifications, namely “signal” or “noise,” upon gathering the evidence.
-This leads to four possible outcomes: hit (classify as “signal” when it is indeed a signal), correct rejection (classify as “noise” when it is indeed a noise), miss (classify as “noise” when it is actually a signal), and false alarm (classify as “signal” when it is actually a noise).
-To maximize overall accuracy or the expected value of a classification, the theory posits that we need to carefully select the classification criterion on the evidence scale, above which we make a “signal” decision and below which “noise.”
-Specially, when the cost of a miss is very high (i.e., classifying a patient with heart problem as normal), a lower, more “liberal” criterion (i.e., toward the left in the evidence scale) needs to be selected, whereas when the cost of a false alarm is very high (e.g., classifying an innocent person as guilty of a murder), a higher, more “conservative” criterion will be better.
+The theory assumes that there are two categories of events or people (e.g., people with and without heart problems), of which the category more relevant to us is referred as "signal" while the other is referred to as "noise".
+The two differ in their distribution on an observation scale that we may call "evidence", with the signal distribution having a higher mean.
+One can make two possible classifications, namely "signal" or "noise", upon gathering the evidence.
+This leads to four possible outcomes: hit (classify as "signal" when it is indeed a signal), correct rejection (classify as "noise" when it is indeed a noise), miss (classify as "noise" when it is actually a signal), and false alarm (classify as "signal" when it is actually a noise).
+To maximize overall accuracy or the expected value of a classification, the theory posits that we need to carefully select the classification criterion on the evidence scale, above which we make a "signal" decision and below which "noise".
+Specially, when the cost of a miss is very high (i.e., classifying a patient with heart problem as normal), a lower, more "liberal" criterion (i.e., toward the left in the evidence scale) needs to be selected, whereas when the cost of a false alarm is very high (e.g., classifying an innocent person as guilty of a murder), a higher, more "conservative" criterion will be better.
 This implies that a good decision-maker needs to be properly biased in most real-world situations; this is the most critical and relevant insight from signal detection theory on classification and decision making.